MacsiDigital/laravel-eloquent-extended/README.md

 ### Slugs

-We can use Mutliple Language Slugs by adding both HasContent and HasSlug traits and setting the slug fields.
+We can use Multiple Language Slugs by adding both HasContent and HasSlug traits and setting the slug fields.

 ``` php